h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `seed <data-science/algo-params/seed.html>`__: Integer.
 Set a seed for reproducibility.
 AutoML can only guarantee reproducibility under certain conditions.
 H2O Deep Learning models are not reproducible by default for performance reasons, so if the user requires reproducibility, then ``exclude_algos`` must contain ``"DeepLearning"``.
 In addition ``max_models`` must be used because ``max_runtime_secs`` is resource limited, meaning that if the available compute resources are not the same between runs, AutoML may be able to train more models on one run vs another.
 Defaults to ``NULL/None``.

 - **project_name**: Character string to identify an AutoML project.
 Defaults to ``NULL/None``, which means a project name will be auto-generated based on the training frame ID.
-More models can be trained and added to an existing AutoML project by specifying the same project name in muliple calls to the AutoML function (as long as the same training frame is used in subsequent runs).
+More models can be trained and added to an existing AutoML project by specifying the same project name in multiple calls to the AutoML function (as long as the same training frame is used in subsequent runs).

 - `exclude_algos <data-science/algo-params/exclude_algos.html>`__: A list/vector of character strings naming the algorithms to skip during the model-building phase.
 An example use is ``exclude_algos = ["GLM", "DeepLearning", "DRF"]`` in Python or ``exclude_algos = c("GLM", "DeepLearning", "DRF")`` in R.  Defaults to ``None/NULL``, which means that all appropriate H2O algorithms will be used if the search stopping criteria allows and if the ``include_algos`` option is not specified.
 This option is mutually exclusive with ``include_algos``.
 The available algorithms are: